 But never fear!
 In this post, I’d like to offer you a little guidance by outlining ten skills that will help you land your first dev job in 2020.
-For each skill, I’ll suggest a hands-on project to get you started and point you to appropriate resources on SitePoint Premium for further reading.
+For each skill, I’ll suggest a hands-on side project idea to get you started and point you to appropriate resources in the SitePoint library for further reading.

 Let’s dive in.